servicemeshinterface/smi-spec/specification.md

 kind: TLSConfig
 name: my-tls-config
 spec:
-   # Subject names in the Certificate
+   # Subject names in the Certificate, these are for the client to present
-   subjectNames:
+   # it's identity to the server.
+Server authentication is handled automatically
+   # by the service itself.
+   clientSubjectNames:
    - foo
    - bar
    # Selector to identify Pods that have this TLS